odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 prefer to use native PHP templates over compiled template languages, such as Twig or Smarty.

 My personal impression is that Plates is not so actively developed anymore.
-Version 4 is in Aplha since 2018.
+Version 4 is in Alpha since 2018.

 There was also the native [Symfony Templating](https://github.com/symfony/templating) component that provides a lot of tools needed to build any kind of template system.